ecosensors/EcoBoard/README.md

 ### JP5 (AREF)
 Close is to connect HREF to 3V3
 (Default: open)

 ### JP7 (SDA)
 Connected to a 4.7kOhm pull-up resistance.
 Default: Close
+Cut the trace if you does not want to pullup the SDA

 ### JP8 (SCL)
 Connected to a 4.7kOhm pull-up resistance.
 Default: Close
+Cut the trace if you does not want to pullup the SCL

 ### JP9
 Open by default.
-Close JP9 to connect the pin 5 of J13 to RESET
+Solder to close the JP9 to connect the pin 5 of J13 (debuger/programmer) to RESET

 ### JP10
 Open by default.
-You can choose to power your application either from the Liothium battery or from the Output of the BQ24074 (recommanded).
+You can choose to power your application either from the Liothium battery (I rather prefere) or from the Output of the BQ24074

 ### THERM Jumper